Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Removing this spiny segment from the shoe required a lot of patience.

-That is probably on my list for most national parks, but the campgrounds at Joshua Tree are particularly magical in my opinion.
-The scenery is just incredible and the desert quietness appears so peaceful.
-Fall and Winter are great seasons to actually have a campfire that allows you to enjoy the warmths of the flame (in summer, you’d already feel like burning without the heat of the fire).
-Also, this is just the perfect way to be up early for a hike or to watch the sunset.
+This is probably on my list for most national parks, but the campgrounds at Joshua Tree are particularly magical in my opinion.
+The scenery is incredible, and the desert quietness feels so peaceful.
+Fall, winter, and spring are great seasons to actually have a campfire and enjoy the warmth of the flame (in summer, you’d already feel like burning without the fire!).

 Definetely my highlight so far was spotting a desert tortoise when driving along a park road that was traversing a wide-open space with minimal vegetation.
 With its prominent shell, it stood out.
 Desert tortoises are categorized as a threatened species on both the California and Federal Endangered Species Lists.
 Seeing a desert tortoise is quite rare, so always stay vigilant and drive carefully in case one crosses the street—they're not that fast.